X-Content-Type-Options response HTTP header is a

 |Forbidden header name||no|

-- Blocks a request if the requested type is
+- Blocks a request if the request destination is of type: